iree-org/iree-test-suites/torch_models/README.md

 ## Module Definitions

-Please feel free to look at any JSON examples under the modules directory for reference.
+Please feel free to look at any JSON examples under the `examples/modules` directory for reference.

 | Field Name                     | Required | Type    | Description                                                                                                                                      |
 | ------------------------------ | -------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |